 Credit Score Ranges and Quality

 |Credit Score Ranges||Credit Quality||Effect on Ability to Obtain Loans|

-Going Beyond Credit Scores: What Else You Need to Qualify
+What Else Do You Need to Qualify for American Express?

 As important as credit scores are, they’re not the end-all, be-all when it comes to getting the American Express card you want.
 AMEX will also look at your income, expenses, and existing debt.

 This gives a more complete picture of your current financial situation and shows your reasonable ability to repay what you charge to an AMEX card.

 The company will also use this to help determine your credit limit if you are approved for the card.

 Get Your Foot in the Door with the AMEX Charge Card

 Credit score not quite where it needs to be in order to get an AMEX?
 Before you get too bummed out, check out a potential way to increase your likelihood of getting approved in the future.